haiwen/seafile-admin-docs/manual/extension/thumbnail-server.md

 ## Common issues when settings up thumbnail server

 ### Thumbnails cannot be generated for high-resolution images
 This is because generating thumbnails for high-resolution images can impact system performance.
-You can raise the threshold by setting the `THUMBNAIL_IMAGE_ORIGINAL_SIZE_LIMIT` environment variable in the env file; the default is 256.
+You can raise the threshold by setting the `THUMBNAIL_IMAGE_ORIGINAL_SIZE_LIMIT` environment variable in the env file; the default is 256 (MB).